riley/ordoro/README.md

 ## 1.x update
 - breaking changes: I changed all the endpoints to not use callbacks, but instead use Promises
 - added a couple of Product endpoints

+## 1.1.0
+- whoops, I don't know how this was working at all. made pathing work better
+- added Activity endpoints